szaimen/Nextcloud-NAS-Guide/README.md

 </details>

 ### How to format the external data SSD?
+In order to prepare the SSD for your server, you should first format it to NTFS by doing the following things.
 <details><summary>Click here to expand</summary>

-In order to prepare the SSD for your server, you should first format it to NTFS by doing the following things:<br>
 (If it is already NTFS formatted, you can skip the formatting to NTFS)
 1. **Connect** the drive to your Windows 7/10 Professional (or higher) PC
 1. Open the **File Explorer**